DavidBarbera/Neural_Inference/README.md

 ## Currently working on
 I want to revamp this old framework and make it truly open-source for today's rich ML ecosystem:
-- Removing dependencies to UCL copywrighted routines
+- Removing dependencies to UCL copyrighted routines
 - Replicating digital signal processing utilities available to current frameworks/toolkits (PyTorch, TensorFlow and Kaldi)
 - Adding extensions to provide interface with specialised speech/linguistic software, such as Praat
 - Adding more architectures and ops to match the current appetite for transformers